Valerie-ed/testnets/docs/README.md

 ## Next Steps

-Now you have a Hashgard Full Node.
+You have an active Hashgard Full Node now.
 What's next?

 ### Step 5: Upgrade to Validator Node